What Is GUSD, What’s It Used For & Its Pros and Cons

 Pros of GUSD:

-• GUSD audited monthly to ensure that GUSD remains fully collateralized at 1:1 to the US dollar.
+- GUSD is audited monthly to ensure that GUSD remains fully collateralized at 1:1 to the US dollar.

 Cons of GUSD:

-• GUSD is not a decentralized stablecoin.
-It has controlled by the Gemini Trust Company – a centralized body operating under strict regulations.
+- GUSD is not a decentralized stablecoin.
+It is controlled by the Gemini Trust Company, a centralized body operating under strict regulations.
 Therefore, GUSD can be seized, censored, and confiscated if these regulatory bodies deem a transaction false or malicious.

-• Investors that care about privacy should know that withdrawal of GUSD from the cryptocurrency exchanges is subject to submitting the KYC details.
+- Investors who care about privacy should know that withdrawal of GUSD from the cryptocurrency exchanges is subject to submitting the KYC details.

 Whenever customers withdraw Gemini dollars from the Gemini exchange, new GUSD tokens are created.
 The stablecoins are then destroyed whenever customer redeems them or put them back in their Gemini accounts.
 This section discusses the various aspects of the GUSD network.